-After being redirected to the duplicate check page, you will see a the item and a list of potential duplicates.
+After being redirected to the duplicate check page, you will see the item and a list of potential duplicates.
 If it is not a duplicate click Not a duplicate and if it is a duplicate click Flag as duplicate.
+Flagging an item as a duplicate will send it back to the Final edit step.